 The highest risk population for myocarditis is from puberty to the early 30s.
 It affects males more often than females.

 There are no specific symptoms associated with myocarditis, but common symptoms include:

 • Shortness of breath

 • Light headedness

 How does COVID affect the heart?

 Even though COVID is a respiratory virus, it can affect the heart in several ways.
-First, when COVID causes pneumonia, it can damage the lungs, decreasing the amount of oxygen that gets to the heart and making it harder for it to pump blood to the body.
+First, when COVID causes pneumonia, it can damage the lungs, decreasing the amount of oxygen that gets to the heart and making it harder to pump blood to the body.
 This is known as demand ischemia.

 Second, the inflammatory response from the immune system to fight the virus is sometimes excessive.
 The cytokine storm that you hear about, it’s a cascade of cytokines and chemokines of the immune system that can ultimately damage organs in the body.
 Basically, it’s collateral damage.
-The damage from this inflammatory response is known to especially affect the kidneys, brain, and heart.
+The damage from this inflammatory response is known to affect the kidneys, brain, and heart especially.
 And that’s when you have myocarditis.

 What is the risk of COVID in Children?